cjyuan/cyf-notes/ITP-step-4.md

 - Achievable: The action is realistic and feasible
 - Relevant: The action is meaningful and fits the purpose of your goal
 - Time-bound: The action has a deadline

+Volunteers don't receive any email notification when you leave comments here on the Applicant Portal.
+Can you make a new submission after you have made the necessary change?
+Doing so would make your submission "stand out" on Dashboard to attract volunteer's attention.